pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 As soon as you have confirmed your booking, we will share an extensive list of recommended gear items that you would need for this expedition.
 However, don’t stress, any camera will work, it all depends on how you use it.
 We offer a custom advise for every level, from amateurs and beginners to full professional photographers.

 An incredible feature or working with these 2 camps, is that every participant will receive a Canon kit of equipment.
 In each lodge you will receive a Canon 5d Mark IV body + 24-105mm lens + 100-400mm lens + batteries & memory cards.
 The photos you take with the camera during your stay are presented to you on a memory stick which you can bring home.
+On top of that, every participant will also receive a pair of Swarovski binoculars to use during the trip!
 A feature that no other photography trip offers!

 ### **How is this photography expedition different from any regular safari?**